readymade-ui/foxy/README.md

 # Foxy

 **Foxy** is a Nova theme based on the exquisite palette featured in Mozilla Firefox Dev Tools.
-Foxy features a bright palette with support for italics.
+Foxy features bright colors with support for italics.

 Available in both light and dark themes.